sripberger/jpi-errors/README.md

 so any clients can easily look them up.

-Any error codes less than `-33000` are reserved, however, according to the JSON-RPC standard. `-32000` is used by Jpi iself, as described above, while others in this range appear in this library as well.
+Any error codes less than `-33000` are reserved, however, according to the JSON-RPC standard. `-32000` is used by Jpi itself, as described above, while others in this range appear in this library as well.
 Read below for more information.